Gender Diversity Policy

 All-Gender: Is a label used to indicate that a good, facility, benefit or service is equally available to all persons regardless of their gender identity.

-Anti-trans* Discrimination: Every trans* student, employee or person in receipt of services from the College has the right to equal treatment, without discrimination on the basis of gender identity or gender expression as set out in the Ontario Human Rights Code.
-Direct discrimination occurs when a trans* individual is subjected to differential treatment as a result of their gender identification or gender expression, or their association with trans* individuals or causes.
-Such acts are sometimes generally referred to as being “anti-trans*”.
-Examples of direct discrimination against a trans* person include:
+Anti-trans* Discrimination: Every trans and non-binary student, employee or person in receipt of services from the College has the right to equal treatment, without discrimination on the basis of gender identity or gender expression as set out in the Ontario Human Rights Code.
+Direct discrimination occurs when a trans or non binary individual is subjected to differential treatment as a result of their gender identification or gender expression, or their association with trans individuals or causes.
+Such acts are sometimes generally referred to as being "anti-trans".
+Examples of direct discrimination against a trans person include:

 - refusal to provide goods, services or facilities to persons because of an individual's gender identity or gender expression;